Health Tips

 What Size of Kidney Cyst is Dangerous?

 A kidney cyst is a tiny fluid pouch.
 It exists inside the kidney.
 The bean-shaped kidneys, also known as excretory organs, separate waste products from the body in the form of urine.
 Kidney cysts are often asymptomatic and non-cancerous.
-Cysts that are large, however, can be painful and uncomfortable.
-Simple renal sacs full of fluid need no medical attention unless they cause indications.
+Large cysts, however, can be painful and uncomfortable.
+Simple renal sacs full of fluid need no medical attention unless they cause symptoms.
 While some people only have one cyst, others may have multiple cysts.
-One or more cysts may affect a single excretory organ or both the kidneys.
+One or more cysts may affect a single excretory organ or both kidneys.
 When patients come to know about kidney cysts, the thing that comes to their mind is what size of kidney cyst is dangerous?
-In this blog we will analyze the size of kidney cyst that is dangerous and look at ways to prevent them.
+In this blog, we will analyze the size of kidney cysts that is dangerous and look at ways to prevent them.

-Usually kidney cysts are not a reason for concern and hardly have any effect on the function of your kidneys.
+Usually, kidney cysts are not a reason for concern and hardly have any effect on the function of your kidneys.
 It is rare to come across a large cyst that can be painful.
-It is likely that all your doctor wants to do is keep an eye on it and record it in your medical history.
+All your doctor likely wants to do is keep an eye on it and record it in your medical history.
 When a kidney cyst is suspected your doctor might remove it or suggest more testing.

 Simple and complex cysts are the 2 types of kidney cysts.
 Simple cysts are more common.

-• Simple: As individuals age, these are common and elderly are more prone to it
+• Simple: As individuals age, these are common, and the elderly are more prone to it

 • Complex: It is associated with thick walls, solid parts, calcifications, and may need surgical treatment due to potent nature.